Student Internship Program

 The Internship Program shall provide a comprehensive understanding of the Probation and Court Services Departments of Illinois and specifically of the Fourteenth Judicial Circuit.
-All training efforts shall be directed at helping the student develop appropriate technical and social skills necessary to function effectively as a probation officer.
+All training efforts shall be directed at helping the student develop the appropriate technical and social skills necessary to function effectively as a probation officer.

-The following is a list of goals for the student to work to accomplish during the internship program.
+The following is a list of goals for the student to work to accomplish during the internship program:

 - To gain a complete understanding of the Juvenile and Criminal Court process.